writethedocs/www/docs/blog/2023-january-update.rst

 and request any help that we could use in keeping the various teams functioning effectively.
 We're hoping that having more defined communication will help the community teams (mostly run by volunteers) to feel more connected and supported in the work we're all doing.

-You can see the full set of changes in `pull request 1811 <https://github.com/writethedocs/www/pull/1811>`_.
+You can see the full set of changes in `WEP 4 <https://github.com/writethedocs/weps/blob/main/accepted/WEP0004-community-board.rst>`_.

 Other community updates
 -----------------------